MauriceDuijn/Streptomyces-Growth-Model/README.md

 <!--This file is formatted in Markdown notation.-->
 # Streptomyces growth model
-The Streptomyces growth model simulates the hyphal growth patterns that are formed by the bacteria Streptomyces.
-Events are chosen based on the Gillespie algorithm and happen stochastically.
+The Streptomyces growth model simulates the hyphal growth patterns that are formed by the bacteria filum Streptomyces.
+Events are stochastically chosen based on the Gillespie algorithm.

 ## Table of Contents
 - [Instalation](#instalation-id)